dahoff/unigraph-docker/README.md

 2. Build: `make`
 3. Run: `docker-compose up`

+The following can be configured in docker-compose.yml:
-The data location for dgraph can be changed in docker-compose.yml (default /opt/unigraph/data).
+- Data location for dgraph (default /opt/unigraph/data)
+- Secrets location for unigraph (default /etc/unigraph)